Survivor: Africa

 Survivor: Africa is the third season of the American CBS competitive reality television series Survivor.
 The season was filmed from July 11, 2001, to August 18, 2001, in Kenya's Shaba National Reserve, and was aired weekly from October 11, 2001, until the live finale on January 10, 2002.
 Ethan Zohn was named Sole Survivor over Kim Johnson by a jury vote of 5–2, and won the $1,000,000 grand prize.
 The season featured a cast of 16 participants split between two tribes, Boran and Samburu.
 Three of the cast, Zohn, Lex van den Berghe, and Tom Buchanan all returned for future seasons.
 The season received more criticism than previous seasons due to the harsh living conditions of the African desert and the small amount of food for participants.

-Overview

-Survivor is a reality television show created by Mark Burnett and Charlie Parsons and based on the Swedish show Expedition Robinson.
-The series follows a number of participants who are isolated in a remote location, where they must provide food, fire, and shelter for themselves.
-Every three days, one participant is removed from the series by majority vote, with challenges being held to give a reward (ranging from living and food-related prizes to a car) and immunity from being voted off the show.
-The last remaining player is awarded a prize of $1,000,000.

 Filming of Survivor: Africa took place from July 11, 2001, to August 18, 2001, in Kenya's Shaba National Reserve.
 The show was broadcast from October 11, 2001, until January 10, 2002, on CBS.